JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 There you have few ways to make scrapping work.

-> Or how to make your scrapping better.
+> Or how to make your **scrapping better**.

-If it gets really complex, you will need Playwright magic, instead of 'just' Bs4:
+If it gets really complex, you will need Playwright magic, instead of *'just' Bs4*:

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/Job-Trends" title="Job-Trend Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code.
 Using BS4 to get Data about the Job Market and push it to sqlite3" >}}